Nandhuvasu/Getting-Cleaningdata-Coursera/README.md

 # Getting-Cleaningdata-Coursera
-Assignment upload for the course
+Assignment upload for the course;\n
 The assignment requires analysis of an existing dataset The dataset comprises of fitness activity details recovered through experiment To use the R-script uploaded you require the following dataset: